-Option A. – Römerberg, Alte Nikolai, Book Burning Memorial, Jörge Ratgeb wall paintings in the Karmeliter Cloister, Paul’s Kirche, the Kaiserdom, the Jewish Holocaust Memorial Wall, the Klein Markt Halle, Eschenheimer Turm, Alte Oper, and then go up on the Main Tower for sunset, have dinner at one of the guard towers built in the 1400’s, either the Friedberger Warte or the Eschenheimer Turm.
+Option A. – Römerberg, Alte Nikolai, Book Burning Memorial, Jörge Ratgeb wall paintings in the Karmeliter Cloister, Paul’s Kirche, the Kaiserdom, the Jewish Holocaust Memorial Wall, the Klein Markt Halle, Eschenheimer Turm, Alte Oper, and then have dinner at one of the guard towers built in the 1400’s, either the Friedberger Warte or the Eschenheimer Turm.
 Visit one of the Farmers Markets (see our post about Farmers Markets for locations and days of the week).

-Option C (with kids under 12) – Visit the Senckenburg Museum of Natural History, the Bible Museum, Experimenta, the Communication Museum, the Film Museum, climb to the top of the Kaiserdom, spend a few hours at the Palmengarten, go to the top of the Main Tower (especially cool at sunset and after dark), go swimming at Rebstock Bad with its’ wave pool and slides, on Sundays you can visit the Antique Tram Museum and check out all the old trams.
+Option C (with kids under 12) – Visit the Senckenburg Museum of Natural History, the Bible Museum, Experimenta, the Communication Museum, the Film Museum, spend a few hours at the Palmengarten, go to the Zoo because kids under 18 are free, go swimming at Rebstock Bad with its’ wave pool and slides, on Sundays you can visit the Antique Tram Museum and check out all the old trams.
 Have dinner at one of the cafes that surround the Römer (Alte Limburg or Wein Stubbe), so the kids can run around and you can watch the buskers perform that are often there.

 Option D – If you haven’t been able to get to any old towns while here in Germany, then make plans to visit the Frankfurt neighborhood of Hoechst.
 There, you can walk through a dry moat next to the old city wall, see lots of original half-timbered houses lining narrow cobble-stoned streets, the Bolongaro palace and a schloss, as well as St.Justinus, one of the oldest churches in Germany built in 850.
 Go to the great Farmers Market held on Tue.
 Fri. & Sat. from 7-13:00 as well as their wonderful Market Hall.
 Have lunch or dinner up on the wall at zum Schwan, Alte Zoll Wache or Zum Baeren.
 Tram #11 goes there and lets you see lots of Frankfurt as the ride takes about 45 min. or you can cut the time to 10 min. using the S-bahn 1 or 2 from the Hauptbahnhof.